Medical Billing & Coding Education and Career Guide

 Certification is optional, but highly recommended.
 Medical transcriptionists who pass the national exam given by the Association for Healthcare Documentation Integrity (AHDI) will earn the title Certified Medical Transcriptionist (CMT).
 Every 3 years, CMTs must earn continuing education credits to be re-certified.

-Sources: U.S. Bureau of Labor Statistics 2016-17 Occupational Outlook Handbook; Medical Transcriptionists.
+Sources: U.S. Bureau of Labor Statistics 2019 Occupational Employment Statistics; Medical Transcriptionists.

 *The salary information listed is based on a national average, unless noted.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.